CEA-dataportal/trust-index/Notebook/Data-Recode.md

 know/Refuse” categories.
 The output is a set of uniformly coded CTI items ready for reliable index calculation and cross-survey comparison.

+*ONLY if your data requires recoding from value to label.
+If your dataset is already harmonized, skip this step.*

 ### Load packages

 Load required libraries for data import, cleaning, transformation, and